NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 beyond determining areas that have pixel values change versus areas with constant pixel values (background.)

-# The stationary camera hack
+# The stationary camera solution

-With DMD the zero-frequency mode corresponds to the steady state value of each pixel.
+With DMD, the zero-frequency mode corresponds to the steady state value of each pixel.
 Conceptually this is **very** similar to the average value of the pixel over the time spanned by the video clip.
 It is technically not exactly the same as the average, but it is very very close, and close enough that the end results could be though of intuitively as equivalent.

 Consider the plot of the same arbitrarily selected pixel in the